 The phrase, “broke college student” does not even begin to explain the financial struggles of a recent college graduate.
 Unfortunately, no one sympathizes with the broke college graduate.
 Luckily, I was able to secure myself a full-time, salaried job position.
 So, I didn’t have to move back home after college; I’m still living by the beach.

 As a student, that part-time serving job in a touristy beach town more than supported me and my shopping habits (and the occasional night out where I spent slightly too much at one bar and then left before closing out my tab and getting my card back).
 As an “adult” (I use that term loosely), the serving job alone did not suffice.
 So, I began my job search; and lucky for me started my new position less than a month after graduation.
-Before I knew it, I was transitioning into the lavish 9-5 routine in my new office cubicle with Skutchi Designs.
+Before I knew it, I was transitioning into the lavish 9-5 routine in my new office cubicle.
 That pretty much sums up the lifestyle of an adult, right?

 Currently, I am 22-years-old, living on my own, working a full-time job, and (for the most part) supporting myself.
 Keep in mind, I’m still figuring out the whole “adulting” thing myself, but I’ll share a few tips that I’ve picked up along the way which helped me begin to establish my financial stability.